DarkRavenStar/FbxToolsExperiments/README.md

 # FbxToolsExperiments
-This repo is isedto collect my experiments with FBX SDK
+This repo is used to collect my experiments with FBX SDK